Guide

 Can I use Manus as an email support agent without coding?

 Yes.
 Manus handles the agent logic, knowledge base matching, and draft generation.
-The Nylas CLI provides email access.
-You configure the workflow with a SKILL.md file and natural language instructions — no code required.
+The Nylas CLI provides email access across 6 providers.
+You configure the entire workflow with a SKILL.md file written in natural language — no programming language, framework, or deployment pipeline required.

 Should I let the agent send replies automatically?